 Dr. Kaufmann serves on boards for several international peace organizations.
 Dr. Kaufmann is Director of IRFWP

-Ms. Hana Angelino is an International Relations major at Fordham University.
+Ms. Hana Angelino is an International Political Economy major at Fordham University.
 Ms. Angelino is involved in several international and interreligious youth leadership training programs, and currently serves as administrative assistant on the staff of the IRFWP.